 Notification of Acceptance Status

-Official notification is made only by Graduate Enrollment Services by email notification of admission or of rejection.
-We request that applicants not email the Program Administrator to ask if they have been admitted unless they are faced with a deadline from another university to which they must respond.
+Official notification is made only by Graduate Enrollment Services (GES) of admission or of rejection.
+We request that applicants not email the program to ask if they have been admitted unless they are faced with a deadline from another university to which they must respond.
 Due to the large number of applications processed during March, it can take several weeks from the time of our decision until applicants receive their official notification letters.
 For this reason, we usually send an unofficial congratulatory email to successful applicants when decisions have been reached.

 Careful attention to these guidelines will make your application stronger.